Tuesday 24 September 2019

 4. Sprinkle over water; mix

-5. Use your hands to clump the mix together and form into a ball; if it is too dry, add separate teaspoons of water until the ball stays together without being wet
+5. Use your hands to clump the mix together and form into a ball; if it is too dry, add separate tablespoons of water until the ball stays together without being wet (with some oatmeal brands, an extra 4 tablespoons may be needed)

 6. Knead on a lightly floured board until the dough is no longer sticky - a few minutes